Netflix May Support Ads To Recuperate Viewership Losses

 You'll have a chance to plug your ad in front of an audience and run contextual ad campaigns.

-Who knows when Netflix will start introducing ads.
-We do know that advertisers are excited about the opportunity to match their ads with the content that people want to watch since they don't mind seeing them in between streams.
+Who knows when Netflix will start introducing ad-supported plans.
+But what we do know is that advertisers are excited about the opportunity to match their promos with the content that people want to watch since they don't mind seeing them in between streams.

 Want to read this in Spanish?
 Spanish Version >>